Morning, Tuesday, 9th October 2018

 THIS EVENT IS CPD CERTIFIED

-Following the first skills deal between the Government and West Midlands Combined Authority, delegates will discuss what further devolution might be considered - following calls from Metro Mayors for the devolution of apprenticeship levy funding and further skills powers - as well as discussing what might be done to ensure employers and learners in regions yet to agree a deal do not lose out.
+Following the first skills deal between the Government and West Midlands Combined Authority, delegates will discuss what further devolution might be considered - as well as calls from Metro Mayors for the devolution of apprenticeship levy funding and further skills powers.
+They will also assess what might be done to ensure employers and learners in regions yet to agree a deal do not lose out.

-Further sessions will assess how regional actors might be affected by developments in skills policy - looking at how schools might be better supported to meet requirements outlined in the Careers Strategy to increase the number of encounters between students and employers, and the steps being taken to boost social mobility in Opportunity Area ‘cold spots’.
+Further sessions focus on how a range of regional stakeholders might be affected by developments in skills policy - including how schools might be better supported to meet requirements outlined in the Careers Strategy to increase the number of encounters between students and employers, and the steps being taken to boost social mobility in Opportunity Area ‘cold spots’.